engineering-collaboration/book/docs/book/devops-agile-lean.md

 If coworkers feel free to share their mistakes, they increase transparency and trust within the team.
 At a minimum, it instructs coworkers on how to avoid costly errors without having to directly experience them.
 When we offer a safe environment to fail fast and fail often, we grow the cumulative body of knowledge within an organization.

 A culture does not define what we do; what we do defines our culture.
 Hence, a culture is the result of the sociotechnical changes we apply within our organization.
 The processes and strategies in this book support our organization to embrace a blameless culture.

 However, we should actively measure and encourage our progress internally if we want to succeed in establishing a competitive organization.
+The values and beliefs, explicitly and implicitly framed by our organization's hierarchy and interactions, drive our cultural movement.

 ## Sociotechnical Interdependence